 The BSAVA recommends that consideration is given to annual vaccination of domestic rabbits against Myxomatosis and the two forms of Rabbit Viral Haemorrhagic Disease (RHD) caused by RHDV-1 and RHDV-2 strains where local risks and individual veterinary advice indicate the need.

-As far as BSAVA are aware, there is no single vaccine currently available (Nov.
-2017) that covers all three viruses.
+There is a single vaccine available from MSD (May 2020) that covers all three viruses.
 A vaccine currently available which provides protection for rabbits against myxomatosis and RHD-1 but not RHD-2, is Nobivac Myxo-RHD.
 Also available is the vaccine Filavac KC-V which protects against both RHDV-1 and RHDV-2 but not myxomatosis therefore it should be given in addition to Nobivac-Myxo-RHD as a means of protection against not only both RHDV strains but also myxomatosis.
 If vaccinating a rabbit with both the Nobivac and Filavac vaccines, they must be given at least two weeks apart.
 Eravac is also an available vaccine which provides protection against RHDV-2 only.
-Duration of immunity for Eravac has not been established and it is recommended for use in fattening rabbits only ie rabbits intended as meat for human consumption whose life-span in general is of a shorter duration than that of pet rabbits.
-No information is available on its safety and efficacy in other categories such as pet rabbits*.
+Duration of immunity for Eravac is 12 months, demonstrated by challenge*.

 Given the changing nature of the pharmaceutical landscape new products may come onto the UK market at any time.
 In this respect, BSAVA recommends that owners and their veterinary surgeons remain up to date with specific product information issued by vaccine manufacturers.
 This should be taken into consideration along with any related information provided by the Veterinary Medicines Directorate (VMD).